 "By the skin of my teeth I survived to be, like, a high-functioning, semi-well-adjusted and happening adult.
 And now you want to fucking saddle me with a kid?"

-And then, Lyonne's addiction took center stage.
+And then, Lyonne's addiction took centre stage.
 In 2001, Lyonne was arrested for a DUI in Miami.
-In 2004, she was arrested again (and evicted from her Manhattan apartment) for harassing a neighbor and said neighbor's dog.
+In 2004, she was arrested again (and evicted from her Manhattan apartment) for harassing a neighbour and said neighbour's dog.
 The next year, Lyonne was admitted to the ICU for health problems including a collapsed lung and hepatitis C, reportedly the result of heavy heroin use.
 Then, she finally entered court-ordered rehab in 2006.
 Afterwards, she kept clean with the support of friends — like Antibirth costar Sevigny.
 “Chloë and I are best friends of 20 years," she says.
 "We’re like sisters or something.”

 "Sometimes it just seems like things are starting to pick up for her, and then all of a sudden it’s right back where we started.
 And I guess that really is the story of addiction."

 Fortunately for Lyonne, her character in Antibirth is a much less complicated (and, for Lyonne, less relatable) woman handling addiction.
 “Lou is a classic — what they would call in addiction language — a ‘garbage can drug addict,'" she explains.
 Lyonne compares Lou to a lot of characters during our conversation: 1970s punk-rocker Johnny Thunder; Denzel Washington at the end of Training Day; “someone out of an apocalyptic David Lynch movie that I haven’t seen yet," she says.
 But the most apt comparison Lyonne kept coming back to is "The Dude" of The Big Lebowski.
 “I mean, in his case it’s like a rug, right?
 In her case, it’s like a pregnancy.”